AndreeaGhita11/AndreeaGhita11/README.md

 ## About Me

 I'm Andreea Ghita, a QA Automation Tester with a passion for ensuring software quality and enhancing user experiences.
-With a foundation in Java, Maven, TestNG, and Selenium, I specialize in automating test processes to streamline development workflows and deliver reliable software products.
+With a foundation in Java, Maven, JUnit, and Selenium, I specialize in automating test processes to streamline development workflows and deliver reliable software products.

 ## What You'll Find Here